Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 She contacted Orno again to congratulate him, keeping a strained lid on her jubilation.
 Somewhere in the back of her mind was the mild concern that she should be disturbed by the violence, but the truth was that it was just so *sweet* to see the old enemy dealt with like this.

-Father Orno flashed a truly *fearsome* tooth-laden grin when she said as much. *“Oh, we ain’t even* close *to th’ bestest First Fang’s got to offer.
-Mosta the ‘Backs here are* reservists. *When Alpha company an’ those HEAT Brothers git together an’ play...it’s fuckin’* beautiful.”
+Father Orno flashed a truly *fearsome* tooth-laden grin when she said as much. *"Oh, we ain’t even* close *to th’ bestest First Fang’s got to offer.
+Mosta the ‘Backs here are* reservists. *When Alpha company an’ those HEAT Brothers git together an’ play...it’s fuckin’* beautiful."

-“...Reservists?”
+"...Reservists?"

-*“I’m a bouncer ‘fer my normal job!”*
+*"I’m a bouncer ‘fer my normal job!"*

 So.
 That was the nature of their allies.
 For a moment, Wrythwynw entertained the troubled thought that maybe Henenwgwyr had been right about the Gao after all.
 There was simply no *way* the Hunters would stand in the face of *this* for long, and once they were gone… what then?